ddunford/CortexQ/docs/TASK_LIST.md

-# 📋 Enterprise RAG Searcher - Development Task List
+# 📋 CortexQ - Development Task List

 This document provides a comprehensive breakdown of development tasks based on the [PRD.md](PRD.md) requirements, organized by development phases and priority.